a1exwang/wtf-interp/README.md

 - Ruby and wtf objects
     1. Each wtf object type is a WtfType objects
     1. wtf exception is Ruby Wtf::Lang::Exception::WtfError

+- Bindings
+    1. Bindings change only at function or module definitions or ensure..rescue block